Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Treating singularity of boundary integrals

-are considered here to study the accuracy of the BEM.
-Boundary integrals of the method are calculated by GQR with $n$ quadrature nodes, and error of the method is calculated by error function \be Er(s)=\frac{1}{K} \sum_{k=1:K} |\mbf{v}[k]-v(\mbf{p}_k)| , \ee where $v$ is the exact value of the flux, derived from the exact solutions, and $\mbf{v}[k]$ is the numerical result of flux at $\mbf{p}_k$.
-Graph of the error function is shown in Figure \ref{fig3} in field of $s\in[0,1]$ for $N=40$ and $80$ when $n=8$ and $16$.
-Note that, since the source points are selected symmetric on the boundary elements, the error function is also symmetric with respect to $s$, i.e. $Er(s)=Er(-s)$ for $s\in[0,1]$.
-According to Figure \ref{fig3}, error of linear BEM decreases significantly at $s=\pm 0.58$ and $\pm 0.43$ for $n=8$ and $16$, respectively. \end{Example}
+respectively.
+Parameters $x$ and $y$ refer to the components of $\mathbb{R}^2$.
+So the radial BEM is applied and the flux function, $v$, is obtained at the boundary source points.
+After that, the potential function is obtained numerically at internal test points \be \hat{\mbf{p}}_{j}=\frac{1}{2} \mbf{p}_j , \ee for $j=1, 2, ..., N$ by Equation (\ref{eq2.7}).
+The boundary source points and the internal test points are shown in Figure \ref{fig_squ} (left) for $N=8$ when $s=0.430$.
+Boundary integrals of the method are calculated by GQR with $n=16$ quadrature nodes, and error of the method is calculated by error function \be E(s)=\frac{1}{N} \sum_{j=1:N} |\hat{u}[j]-u(\hat{\mbf{p}}_j)| , \ee where $u$ is the exact solution, and $\hat{u}[j]$ is the numerical solution at $\hat{\mbf{p}_j}$.
+Graph of the error function, $E$, is shown in Figure \ref{fig333} in field of $s\in[0,1]$ when $N=20$ and $40$.
+Note that, the error function is symmetric with respect to $s$ and consequently $E(s)=E(-s)$ for $s\in[-1,0]$.
+Gaussian RBFs

-Example \ref{ex1} shows the error of the linear BEM is minimized at some $s$ which they are reported in Equation (\ref{con}) as candidates for optimal points.
-Then from this investigation,

-may be appropriate candidate for $s_{opt}$.
-The example also show the optimal $s$ depends on $n$ but not on the solution when linear basis functions